Richard A. Carranza

-Richard A. Carranza (born 1966) is an American educator who served as the Chancellor of the New York City Department of Education from 2018 to 2021.
+Richard A. Carranza (born 1966) is an American educator who was the Chancellor of the New York City Department of Education from 2018 to 2021.
 He was appointed by Mayor de Blasio after Alberto M. Carvalho publicly turned down the job in March 2018.
-He previously served as the superintendent of the Houston Independent and the San Francisco Unified School Districts.
-He currently serves as Chief of Strategy and Global Development at IXL.
+He previously was the superintendent of the Houston Independent and the San Francisco Unified School Districts.
+He is Chief of Strategy and Global Development at IXL.

 Early life and education

 Carranza was born and raised in Tucson, Arizona, the son of Mexican day immigrants.
 His father worked as a sheet metal worker and his mother was a hairdresser.
 He graduated from Pueblo High School in 1984.